gregtandiono/OrgCommNodeK8/README.md

 # to run in `detached` mode:
 docker-compose up -d

+# you can also build from compose:
+docker-compose build
 ```

 **Docker compose** will pull & build both the project and the mongodb image from docker hub.
 After *compose* has successfully built the images,